 PD: The inspectors identified that the licensee had bypassed a QC hold point or QC inspection in a procedure.

-Minor because: The QC inspection can be performed out of sequence
+Minor because: The QC inspection can be performed out of sequence, or

-he missed inspection attribute can be verified by other means without substantive corrective action
+The missed inspection attribute can be verified by other means without substantive corrective action, or

-he missed QC hold point or inspection is not required to meet a code requirement, an ITAAC, or other licensing basis requirement.
+The missed QC hold point or inspection is not required to meet a code requirement, an ITAAC, or other licensing basis requirement.

-Not minor if: The QC inspection cannot be performed out of sequence without affecting quality
+Not minor if: The QC inspection cannot be performed out of sequence without affecting quality, or

-he QC inspection attribute cannot be verified at a later point in the construction process.
+The QC inspection attribute cannot be verified at a later point in the construction process.

 EXAMPLE 22